-We arrived at Lenno and were again happily surprised that there were local markets taking place.
+We arrived at Lenno and were happily surprised that local markets were taking place.
 We enjoyed looking through the markets and enjoyed a coffee and sneaky desert, the view came for free and was pretty amazing.

 Next stop was Villa del Balbianello and as this was my surprise for Keith I’ll let him describe his experience in another blog.